 The Shadow Man score.
-Its some of the best work I have ever done, it won an Award which I am really pleased about, and I worked on every single piece of audio in that game include all of the speech including all the language versions. (months of hand editing the special effects into the deadside dialog).
+It’s some of the best work I have ever done, it won an award which I am really pleased about, and I worked on every single piece of audio in that game including all of the speech, all the language versions.
+Which took months of hand editing the special effects into the Deadside dialogue.
 It took effort but I think it shows, and the soundtrack still sells today.

 I feel the music soundtrack is an integral part of the game.
 Did you play the games to get a feel for the music you were going to create?